alastairtree/SqlToFileCopy/README.txt

 SqlToFileCopy

 OVERVIEW
 SqlToFileCopy is a simple winforms utility for extracting files that are saved somewhere, but whose path is stored in a sql server database.

 FEATURES
 - Connect to any Sql Sever database, just enter a connection string
 - Execute any query to select the paths of the files
 - Copy the files from local drives, UNC shares or HTTP resources to any local/UNC file share
-- Maintain the folder structure or the copied files
+- Maintain the folder structure of the copied files
+- Option to use SQL to specify both the source and destination paths
 - Skip missing or already copied files
 - Skip missing files
 - Report progress, useful for 1000s of files